 Why do I need a coach?

-Tom Brady has a coach.
-Serena Williams has a coach.
-Elite athletes, performers, musicians, surgeons, aviators, have coaches.
-Successful people have coaches because they want to be more successful, they want to be at the top of their game.
+Elite athletes, performers, musicians, surgeons, aviators, and business executives have coaches.
+Successful people have coaches because they want to be more successful; they want to be at the top of their game.
 A coach can help, by being a partner in your work, by being another set of eyes, noticing things you might be missing, asking questions you haven’t asked yet, helping you identify and remove obstacles, helping you clarify your next steps or your ultimate objectives, and helping you stay motivated, focused, and accountable for your progress.
 Just about everybody can benefit from a coach.

 How do we start?